timescale/docs/use-timescale/services/index.md

 ## Advanced configuration

-Timescale Cloud is a versatile hosting service that provides a growing list of advanced features for your PostgreSQL and time-series data workloads.
+Timescale is a versatile hosting service that provides a growing list of advanced features for your PostgreSQL and time-series data workloads.

 For additional documentation on how to: